McCreary Cty v. Am. Civil Liberties Union of Ky

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

-The U.S. Supreme Court upheld an injunction as part of a claim brought by the American Civil Liberties Union against two counties in Kentucky for public displays of the Ten Commandants in the counties’ courthouses.
-The Appellants, McCreary County and Pulaski County, argued for a limitation on the ‘secular purpose’ element of the three-part Lemon test to determine whether a government action violated the Establishment Clause of the First Amendment.
+The U.S. Supreme Court upheld an injunction as part of a claim brought by the American Civil Liberties Union against two counties in Kentucky for public displays of the Ten Commandments in the counties’ courthouses.
+The Appellants, McCreary County and Pulaski County, argued for a limitation on the ‘secular purpose’ element of the three-part Lemon test to determine whether a government action violates the Establishment Clause of the First Amendment.
 The Court rejected the Counties’ attempt to abandon the secular purpose test as set out in Lemon, stating that scrutinizing the purpose of the action makes sense in Establishment Clause analysis.
 Moreover, the Court said that the evolution of the litigation, which included the Counties’ displaying various versions of the Ten Commandments, was relevant in evaluating the Counties’ claim of secular purpose.

 In reaffirming government neutrality in religious matters by preventing the display of the Ten Commandments in public courthouses, the Supreme Court highlighted that neutrality is essential to ensure the free exercise of religion.
 The case reaffirms the test in Lemon v.
 Kurtzman and both decisions are cited in cases regarding the Establishment Clause of the First Amendment, most recently in April 2017 in State of Hawai’i and Elshikh v.
 Trump.